bUnit-dev/bUnit/docs/docs/getting-started/create-test-project.md

 # Creating a new bUnit Test Project

-Before you can write any tests, you need a place to put them - a test project. bUnit is not a unit test runner, so you need a general-purpose test framework, like xUnit, NUnit, or MSTest, in addition to bUnit, to run your tests, and write your assertions.
+To write tests, you need a place to put them - a test project. bUnit is not a unit test runner, so a general-purpose test framework, like xUnit, NUnit, or MSTest, is needed, in addition to bUnit, to write and run tests.

-If you prefer xUnit, you can use the bUnit project template approached described in the [Create a test project with bUnit template](#create-a-test-project-with-bunit-template) section further down the page.
-If you want to use another general-purpose testing framework, read the following section.
+To use bUnit with xUnit, the easiest approached is using the bUnit project template described in the [Create a test project with bUnit template](#create-a-test-project-with-bunit-template) section further down the page.
+To create a test project manually in a general-purpose testing frameworks agnostic way, read the following section.

 ## Create a Test Project Manually

-To create a project for testing you Blazor components that uses either of three general purpose test frameworks, you need to go through these steps:
+To create a project for testing you Blazor components that uses either of three general purpose test frameworks, go through these steps:

 1. Create a new xUnit/NUnit/MSTest testing project
 2. Add bUnit to the test project
 3. Configure project settings
-4. Add the test project to your solution
+4. Add the test project to your existing solution

 These steps look like this from the `dotnet` CLI:

 **1. Create a new test project**

-Use the following command (_click on the tab that for the test framework you would like to use_):
+Use the following command (_click on the tab that for the test framework of choice_):

 # [xUnit](#tab/xunit)